AtticHacker/lazyvault/README.md

 For a clean start I recommend you delete (or move) your current .cabal and .ghc directories and install LazyVault in a fesh .cabal dir.

+    # git clone git@github.com:AtticHacker/LazyVault
+    # cd LazyVault
-    # cabal update ; cabal install LazyVault
+    # cabal install

-You have now installed LazyVault on your system, make sure you add $HOME/.cabal/bin to your $PATH in order to access the executable.
+You have now installed LazyVault in your current cabal directory, make sure you add $HOME/.cabal/bin to your $PATH in order to access the executable.

 # Usage